|

 registration certificate, or other required business permits.

-A Delaware LLC merely creates an ownership structure that limits the owners' personal liability.
+A Delaware LLC merely creates an ownership structure that limits the owner's personal liability.

 You may still need to take care of getting set up to do business with your local government.